-Lax Kw'alaams port hand light buoy "D91" (727), about 0.1 mile NNE of the breakwater light, marks the outer edge of a shoal ledge.
+514 Lax Kw'alaams light buoy D91 (727), about 0.1 mile NNE of the breakwater light, marks the outer edge of a shoal ledge, and is a port hand buoy.

-515 A seaplane float is at the SW end of the public wharf.
+A seaplane float is at the SW end of the public wharf.

-516 An L-shaped wharf, at the north end of the causeway, extends 37 m north.
+An L-shaped wharf, at the north end of the causeway, extends 37 m north.
 A float 24 m long is attached alongside the west end of the wharf.

 517 The Port Simpson Harbour Authority boat basin south of the breakwater has depths of about 2.1 to 2.4 m with shallower depths east and south of the floats.
 Three floats, each about 91 m long, have a common connection to the causeway.

 Fresh water is available.
 A storage shed and launching ramp are on the filled area south of the float.

-518 Some dolphins lie off the east side of Rose Island.
-519 Supplies. - A marine service station operates during the fishing season; gasoline, diesel fuel, stove oil, fresh water, fresh meat and groceries are obtainable, and there is a cafe.
+- Some dolphins lie off the east side of Rose Island. - Supplies.
+A marine service station operates during the fishing season; gasoline, diesel fuel, stove oil, fresh water, fresh meat and groceries are obtainable, and there is a cafe.